1. Blog

 GitHub

-GitHub is a web-based host for software development and version control.
+GitHub is a web-based host for custom software development and version control.
 No development team is complete without such a tool.
 And with GitHub, your developers can either work from the command line or from a supported GUI.
 Either way, your teams will be all working from a single source of truth.

 Harness